Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Cash: This is the most straightforward method, as it measures the actual cash going in and out of a business.
 It records income when it’s received and expenses when they’re paid.
 This method is popular among solopreneurs and small businesses because it’s simple and easy to understand.

 • Accrual: In contrast, the accrual method records revenue when it’s earned and expenses when they’re incurred — regardless of when cash is exchanged.
-For example, if you deliver a product to a customer but haven’t been paid yet, the accrual method still recognizes the revenue on your P&L. Companies that follow Generally Accepted Accounting Principles (GAAP) are required to use accrual accounting.
+For example, if you deliver a product to a customer but haven’t been paid yet, the accrual method still recognizes the revenue on your P&L. Companies that follow GAAP are required to use accrual accounting.

 How to create and read a profit and loss statement

-A P&L statement is a straightforward and insightful tool that shows how your business is doing financially over a set period.
-Whether you’re creating one from scratch or reviewing a report generated by your accounting software, here’s how to build and understand a P&L statement.
+A P&L statement is a straightforward and insightful tool that shows how your business is performing financially over a set period.
+Whether you’re building one from scratch or reviewing a report generated by your accounting software, here’s how to create and interpret a P&L statement.

 1. Choose a reporting period.